Apology Letter for Arriving Late at the Workplace

 Reasons for Being Late

 Being late for work is a fairly common occurrence.
-It may happen to everyone at some point in the work-life.
+It may happen to everyone at some point in their work life.
 It is usually considered fine unless it becomes habitual.
 Some of the very common reasons are:

 • Stuck in Traffic